 Traditionally, since the term "industrial hygienist" had not been restricted by law, anyone who believed they had some capability to act in the realm of advising on the health and well-being of workers could label themselves as an IH.
 Beginning in the late 1990's, and continuing into the 2000's, a "title protection" effort was undertaken by the American Industrial Hygiene Association ("AIHA") wherein laws were passed in several states requiring certain training and expertise for anyone labeling themselves as an IH.

-The "gold standard" to demonstrate competence in the field of industrial hygiene has always been certification by the American Board of Industrial Hygiene ("ABIH") which was set up in 1960.
-It began providing a voluntary certification program to certify a minimum level of knowledge and skills in industrial hygiene.
+The "gold standard" to demonstrate competence in the field of industrial hygiene had always been certification by the American Board of Industrial Hygiene ("ABIH") which was set up in 1960 but changed its name in 2019, to the Board for Global EHS Credentialing® (BGC®) to more accurately reflect the new organizational structure and wider range of credentials and designations for improving public and environmental protection.

+When the ABIH began it provided a voluntary certification program to certify a minimum level of knowledge and skills in industrial hygiene.
 The ABIH subsequently issued the designation of Certified Industrial Hygienist ("CIH") to those individuals who meet strict board eligibility requirements and pass a comprehensive extensive examination that covers many rubrics such as engineering controls and ventilation, air sampling and instrumentation, biohazards, noise, chemistry, risk analysis, epidemiology, and toxicology.